pdenno/ontolatex/README.md

-# onto
+# ontolatex

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for generating LaTeX from OWL ontologies.

 ## Usage